ale-tom/Lecture_Neurophysiological_Measures_of_Cognition/README.md

 ## Course description

-The course is an introduction to some of the main neurophysiological techniques used by researchers studying cognitive development and learning to peek into the neural substrates of cogntion.
+The course is an introduction to some of the main non-invasive neurophysiological techniques used by researchers studying cognitive development and learning to peek into the neural substrates of cogntion.
 Typical neurophysiological techniques inclue functional magnetic resonance (fMRI), eye-tracking, and electroencephalography (EEG).
 During this session, we will discuss the theory behind the techniques and key practical and methodological challenges.

 The lecture consists of three parts